ReaganD1/Project2-Reagan_Dhar/README.md

 ## Summary

 **Android Kotlin Debugging** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+With those gone, it's a collection of widgets for a variety of purposes!  **The goals for this this project is to make sure that eash parts work properly and does not compile an error.**

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **🙂👍👌**

 ## Application Features